sina-yeganeh/bug-bounty-roadmap/README.md

-# Bug Bounty Roadmap
+# Cybersecurity Roadmap
-This repository is just a personal to-do list for becoming a bug hunter.
+This repository is just a personal to-do list for becoming a secuirty analyist/pen-tester.
 I published it in case anyone is interested in my journey.
 I should mention that I studied networking and have 3 to 4 years of non-professional programming experience.
 So That's why I did not add some fundemental stuff to learn.

 ## Tools
 ### Burpsuit